-5. Byron Bay
+Stop 5: Byron Bay

 It’s on a crystal bed AND has been a sacred healing ground for over 20,000 years.
 It has always been a place for ceremony, dancing circles, birthing rituals and spiritual respite and dreaming.

-6. Belongil Beach
+Stop 6: Belongil Beach

 The next beach from Byron is Belongil, which we only discovered on the day we left.
 We got a hot tip from a local who said stop for breakfast at Belongil Bistro.

-7. The Byron Bay Hinterland
+Stop 7: The Byron Bay Hinterland

 Take a detour into the sub-tropical hinterland in the Northern Rivers, where you’ll find rolling hills, pristine rainforest, secluded waterfalls and spectacular views.

-Our top tips are head to the Crystal Castle at Mullumbimby – you’ll get beautiful views, awesome food, and some crystal healing.
+Our top tips are head to the Crystal Castle at Mullumbimby where you’ll get beautiful views, awesome food, and some crystal healing.

-8. Cabarita Beach
+Stop 8: Cabarita Beach

 The surf here was amazing and there is a lovely short walk to Norries Headland for spectacular views of Diamond Beach.

-9. Salt Beach, Kingscliff
+Stop 9: Salt Beach, Kingscliff

-We definitely recommend walking from Salt around to Kingscliff through the bush track and around the creek.
+We definitely recommend walking from Salt Beach around to Kingscliff through the bush track and around the creek.
 It only took us 40 minutes with the girls.

 Cudgen Creek is the highlight of this lovely small town close to the border.